 You’ll have plenty of options of events to help you and your family celebrate the holiday season in and around Des Moines.
 The following are the best family friendly events to make a point of attending this year.

-- Holiday Promenade–November 17-The East Village helps kick off the holiday season downtown with their annual holiday promenade from 5-9pm.
+- Holiday Promenade–November 17 -18-The East Village helps kick off the holiday season downtown with their annual holiday promenade from 5-9pm on Friday and they’ve extended this year to Saturday 10am-5pm.
 Catch a ride on a horse drawn carriage, listen to carolers strolling through the village and do a little shopping in one of the shops who will be having open houses to encourage both new and regular customers to see their holiday goods for sale.
 Parking is kind of tricky in the East Village and with construction going on down there it’s that much harder to find a spot so go early or be prepared to do a bit of extra walking if you get stuck having to park a few blocks away.

 For the best places to get coffee to help you stay warm during the outdoor events on this list, click here.